-Appeals & disputes
+Appeals and disputes

 The Building Appeals Board (BAB) hears appeals and disputes in cases where doubt, disagreement or dissatisfaction arises around aspects of a building project.
 Appeals and disputes may relate to sections under the Building Act 1993 or the Building Regulations 2018.